 Over the past few years, I’ve discovered an endless treasure trove of inspiration, wisdom, and education on YouTube.

-Every now and then, I stumble across a clip that rocks my world and helps me see things from a new perspective.
+Every now and then, I stumble across an inspirational video that rocks my world and helps me see things from a new perspective.
 Whenever I find these gems, I’ve made a habit of bookmarking them for such a time as this.

 1. The Time You Have Left